marad26/ryanAirTest/excercise/README.md

 - To run tests and generate surefire report with css which is located in \target\site `mvn test site`

-5. If maven will throw "cannont find symbol" errors, you should update and refresh project.

-6. Log level can be changed in log4j.xml, and log files are located in \target
+Log level can be changed in log4j.xml, and log files are located in \target

 ==========================================================================================================================================

-A little about the tests:
+About the tests:

 Main purpose of this task was checking if payment is declined for given data.
-That's why at HomePage test select's from the list departure and destination place (to imitate user behaviour and show that's something what can be done), but fly out date is just send to the field (because picking from calendar, list etc. is something for smaller test concerning only this form).
+That's why at HomePage test selects from the list departure and destination place (to imitate user behaviour and show that's something doable).
+Fly out date is just send to the field (because picking from calendar, list etc. is something for smaller test concerning only this form).
 Also that's why test is only taking adult and child type of passenger.
 Because they were not specified as parameters in cucumber scenario, and testing different kind of ticketcs is not the point of this test.
 However written methods are able to add more types of passengers.

 One Action (like filling flight form) usually is consisting of few smaller methods, making them reusable for future tests.